Meet the people who can help you achieve your goals:

 Raquel González, Ph.D.

 Raquel González, Ph.D., has over 20 years of experience conducting research and evaluation focused on early childhood development.
 Dr. González develops and conducts culturally responsive and equitable evaluations aimed at supporting the whole child with a focus on children from birth to five and their families.
 She brings expertise working with a variety of local and state agencies in California, such as First 5 California, the Los Angeles Unified School District, and the San Francisco Foundation.
-Prior to joining Abt, she she conducted an Outcomes Evaluation Study for First 5 Monterey County (F5MC) that explored systems-level change across four programs, including technical assistance to early childhood educators, care coordination, an Infant and Family Early Child Mental Health training series, and strategic communication.
+Prior to joining Abt, she conducted an Outcomes Evaluation Study for First 5 Monterey County (F5MC) that explored systems-level change across four programs, including technical assistance to early childhood educators, care coordination, an Infant and Family Early Child Mental Health training series, and strategic communication.
 As part of this work, she engaged with key stakeholders, developed reports to inform F5MC’s strategic planning, and presented results to the F5MC commissioners.
-Prior to joining SPR, she worked at the American Institutes for Research (AIR) and led an impact study for First 5 Los Angelese on a home visiting program.
+Prior to joining SPR, she worked at the American Institutes for Research (AIR) and led an impact study for First 5 Los Angeles on a home visiting program.
 She also work on a statewide study of California’s Transitional Kindergarten, as well as on the validation and implementation studies of California’s Quality Rating and Improvement System (QRIS).
 Visit Raquel's full bio.

 Katie Murphy, M.Ed.